- Course Descriptions

 Practical instruction in public speaking; practice in the preparation, delivery and criticism of short speeches.
 Develop an understanding and knowledge of the process of communication.
 Students complete a portfolio.
 This course includes a lab.
 Specific ESP sections will be taught, and ESP students will be split between multiple sections.

 Please feel free to add all three of us on Facebook so we can add you to the ESP Facebook group.
 If you have any questions regarding what you need to bring or anything ESP related please feel free to post on the Facebook wall or message us on Facebook, email, or text us (contact info below).
-We’ve got some great activities planned for y’all this summer, that will be called, “Whazz Up?
-Wednesdays” (more information to come later J).
-We seriously can’t wait to meet and get to know all of y’all this summer!!!
+We’ve got some great activities planned for y’all this summer, and we seriously can’t wait to meet and get to know all of y’all this summer!!!